er6y/OfflineAI/README.md

 ### 📖 Project Overview

+When the net is gone, the mind stays on.

-StarLocalRAG is a **fully local RAG (Retrieval-Augmented Generation) application** for Android that supports offline knowledge base construction, document retrieval, and intelligent Q&A. All AI inference and data processing are performed locally on the device, ensuring user data privacy and security.
+OfflineAI is a **fully local LLM AI application** for Android that supports offline knowledge base construction, document retrieval, and intelligent Q&A. All AI inference and data processing are performed locally on the device, ensuring user data privacy and security.

 ### ✨ Key Features